ruvnet/rUv-dev/README.md

 - 🔄 Seamless integration with version control systems like Git for easy collaboration and tracking.
 - 🚀 Automated setup and provisioning of development environments using setup scripts.
 - 📊 Integration with popular data science and machine learning libraries for advanced analytics and modeling.
+- 🧩 SPARC methodology implementation for structured, modular software development.
+- 🤖 Specialized AI modes for different aspects of the development lifecycle.

 ## Getting Started